Ashley Souza

 Colorado Residency Requirements

 To attend RMCA, all applicants must be residents of Colorado.
-Out-of-area students may apply by submitting a Letter of Intent (LOI).
+Out-of-area students may apply by submitting a Enrollment Application.
 Depending on availability, they may be placed on a waitlist or offered enrollment.
 However, proof of Colorado residency or a copy of relocation orders is required to complete the enrollment process.

 Open Enrollment Period: